-Your Apple Watch only looks as good as the band that it's bound to, but if you're looking to purchase one directly from Apple, expect to spend anywhere form $149 (for the Milanese Loop) to $449 (for the Link Bracelet).
+Your Apple Watch only looks as good as the band that it's bound to, but if you're looking to purchase one directly from Apple, expect to spend anywhere from $149 (for the Milanese Loop) to $449 (for the Link Bracelet).

 Instead of spending all that money on a new Watch band, why not just use one that you've already got at home?
 Thanks to a simple guide from Lewis Hilsenteger from Unbox Therapy, you can attach any standard watch band to your Apple Watch.

 - Apple Watch with either a Classic or Modern Buckle leather band

 - Any standard, non-Apple Watch compatible 22mm watch band (slightly larger bands may work, too)

 Using the pentalobe screwdriver, you'll need to unscrew the metallic connector that attaches the band to the Apple Watch.

 Once it's detached, make sure to secure the tiny screws because you definitely don't want to lose them.
 Now, grab the metallic loop portion of the connector, place that through your own watch band, and screw the whole thing back together.

 Make sure the screws are in tight so that it doesn't fall apart, but also make sure not to strip them either or else you'll have a tough time taking the band off again.

 Now you've got your very own custom watch band!
 And the best thing is, you don't have to spend too much money to do it.

 Unfortunately, if you don't have either the Classic Buckle ($149) or Modern Buckle ($249) leather band for your Apple Watch, this process won't work.
 All of the other, more inexpensive bands don't contain the connector mechanism required for this hack.